Custom AI Development: Cost, ROI, Process (2026 Guide)

 Evaluation is not treated as a final step.
 Omdena defines golden datasets and baseline performance early.
 Offline evaluation runs before systems reach users.
 Human feedback loops and red-teaming help surface edge cases, bias, and failure modes that automated metrics often miss.

-How Nexus Supports This Step
+How Umaku Supports This Step

-Nexus embeds evaluation tasks directly into sprint planning.
+Umaku embeds evaluation tasks directly into sprint planning.
 Testing and validation checkpoints cannot be skipped under delivery pressure.
 Project teams gain continuous visibility into quality, risk, and performance signals as the system evolves.

 Step 5: Build and Integration